vidhithakrar/hbase_poc/README.md

 Make sure that hbase is running

-create 'positions' table in hbase shell by firing below query:
+create 'positions' table in hbase shell by executing below query:

 create 'positions', 'f'